CWood-sdf/banana.nvim/README.md

 This plugin seeks to turn neovim into a hypermedia client through its own custom markup, styling, and scripting interface for extensions.
 It will also try to use the hypermedia controls similar to what htmx uses to make building extensions easier.

+## 1.0 requirements

+- Able to make actual uis with same level of difficulty as html
+- Able to query any element on the page easily (with as much code as dom)
+- As easy to write as html
+- A proper framework for loading nml/ncss files (hopefully similar in usage to lua require)
+- tests for pretty much every styling condition (uggh)
+- impl all the styles not in the "Later styles section"

 ## Roadmap

 ### Markup Language